vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 > Here and later I will share some lines from my `~/.zshrc` file.
 You can add
 > the same code into your `~/.bashrc` or similar config file that you use.

-As I said, I use Cabal for the Haskell project building.
-For the compiler versioning management (I use [GHC](https://www.haskell.org/ghc/)), I am using the wonderful [`ghcup` tool](https://www.haskell.org/ghcup/), which has a lot of useful features such as installation/uninstallation of GHC versions, cabal upgrade, etc., and as from just recently it even helps with the IDE integrations.
+As I said, I use Cabal for building Haskell projects.
+For compiler version management (I use [GHC](https://www.haskell.org/ghc/)), I use the wonderful [`ghcup` tool](https://www.haskell.org/ghcup/), which has a lot of useful features such as installation/uninstallation of GHC versions, cabal upgrade, etc., and as from just recently it even helps with IDE integrations.

 First, I need to make sure that I have all the tools and necessary storages in